10 Effective Psychology-Based Copywriting Tactics to 2-3X Your Ecom Sales

 10. Keep it short and sweet

-Prospective customers have short attention spans, so it’s important to keep your copy concise and free of fluff.
+In a world of short attention spans and information overload, less is often more.
+Keep your product descriptions concise.
 Get straight to the point and focus on making a case for why they need your product.

 Bonus tip